vanditam07/CPU-GPU-Performance-Analysis-/README.md

-🚀 SPARK - Superior Performance Assessment and Real-time Kinetics SPARK is an advanced performance analytics app that collects real-time system data, stores it in a MySQL database, provides visualizations, and predicts future CPU and GPU usage using machine learning models.
+🚀 Performance Assessment and Real-time Kinetics
+An advanced performance analytics app that collects real-time system data, stores it in a MySQL database, provides visualizations, and predicts future CPU and GPU usage using machine learning models.

 ✨ Key Features